 Your terrain layer contains an elevation attribute of a similar form as below:

 You want to select all elements that have an elevation of 10 meters or higher.
 Add a new attribute that evaluates to true when elevation is higher than 10.

 Boolean attributes in map layers are automatically added to the selection menu.
 Click Select > Select Objects in Map Layer > terrain: high in the main menu.

 The resulting selection is shown in the image below:

-By selecting a layer before selecting objects by map layer you can select only objects from the selected layer.
-If you have a layer selected that does not contain any objects this leads to nothing being selected.
+By selecting a layer before selecting objects by map layer, you can select only objects from the selected layer.
+If you have a layer selected that does not contain objects, this leads to nothing being selected.

 Selection using the u,v coordinates of a map layer

 For the following land-use attribute definition:

 attr landuse =